 All Inclusive Price.

-Our office representatives will welcome you outside the terminal hall and transfer you to the hotel. brief you about tomorrowโs activities and collect any documents required by our office.
+๐: When you arrive at Tribhuvan International Airport, you must follow a few formal requirements to receive the Nepal entry visa at the immigration office.
+Our office representatives will welcome you outside the terminal hall and transfer you to the hotel. brief you about tomorrowโs activities and collect any documents our office requires.

-Before ascending to the summit, we allotted a few days for full rest.
+๐: Before ascending to the summit, we allotted a few days for full rest.
 For this, we may either fly back to Kathmandu or descend back to Namche to relax at a comfortable lodge (for those who can afford it).
 Our expedition leaders and the crew will assess the weather while at rest to determine when to make the final summit push.
 When everything appears to be in our favor, we will get ready to go back to Base Camp.
 Those who decide to take a break in Kathmandu can either use a helicopter or stay at Base Camp.
 Our teams and climbing sherpas will build higher camps at Camp IV during these respite periods in preparation for the summit push.

 We return to Base Camp and get ready for the success we will achieve during the next three days. final briefing on the everyday camp and Everest summit push.
 The equipment of the expedition members will be checked by the expedition leaders to make sure everything is ready for our upcoming expedition.